dockstore/dockstore-documentation/docs/dictionary.rst

 ---
 *abbreviation for* Application Programmer Interface

-    A software-based intermediary used to exchange data, often between two different platforms.
+    A software connection or interface used to exchange data, often between two different platforms.
 Communication between different cloud platforms is mediated by various APIs, such as :ref:`dict TES`.